Aramideh/RestSwTics/README.md

 you will see the message *****"TICS server started"*****  , now if you see this, you are good to go. the default tics server port is *****3040***** , you can change it in the magik file.

-* for the SpringBoot standalone application , go to the SpingBoot&Swagger folder and edit *****execute_spring_boot.bat***** file, the java path should be corrected in this file, this application works with *****java 1.8***** . after pointing the bat file to the correct path of java 1.8, just double click and run it, webServer will automatically launch. you can view the web methods in *****http://localhost:9090/swagger-ui.html***** ( login info=> user name:User , password:Welcome), if you want to change the port, just change it in the bat file. it's that simple with java and you still sticked to magik! currently only the GET method have been included in this repository, but with a little bit of search you can include POST and DELETE methods either or you can chill out untill i have some free time to include them.
+* for the SpringBoot standalone application , go to the SpingBoot&Swagger folder and edit *****execute_spring_boot.bat***** file, the java path should be corrected in this file, this application works with *****java 1.8***** . after pointing the bat file to the correct path of java 1.8, just double click and run it, webServer will automatically launch. you can view the web methods in *****http://localhost:9090/swagger-ui.html***** ( login info=> user name:User , password:Welcome), if you want to change the port, just change it in the bat file.

+currently only the GET method have been included in this repository, but with a little bit of search you can include POST and DELETE methods either or you can chill out untill i include them in this repository.

 ### Authors